microconfig/microconfig/README.md

 # Placeholders

-Instead of copy-paste value of some property, Microconfig allows to placeholder to this value.
+Instead of copy-paste value of some property, Microconfig allows to have a link (placeholder) to this value.

 Let's refactor service-discovery-client config.